drviruses/rotation-of-square-matrix/README.md

 # rotation-of-square-matrix
-Rotation of square matrix
+Rotation of Square Matrix

     Condition Required:
       Square Matrix
       Angle must be multiple of 90
       Clockwise Rotation

     You will be asked wether to roatate the Matrix in clockwise or in Anti-Clockwise direction